clockworksspheres/wNp/README.md

 Starting as a weather tracking app, being used to track weather against health issues manually.
 Eventually will have features added to track and analyze health conditions against weather patterns.

+Initially developed and tested on macOS, although should also work on other operating systems, should someone create a build script for it.
+Build scripts available for rhel based systems and ubuntu based systems.

 # Who it is targeted for:

 Applicable to people with health issues that are affected by the weather.